Decoded Brain Signals Could Give Voiceless People A Way To Talk

 In the meantime, the study represents a major advance in turning brain activity into speech, scientists say.

-The experiments provide "compelling proof-of-concept demonstrations," wrote Chethan Pandarinth of Georgia Tech and Yahio H. Ali of Emory University in a commentary accompanying the study.
+The experiments provide "compelling proof-of-concept demonstrations," wrote Chethan Pandarinath and Yahia H. Ali of Emory University and Georgia Tech in a commentary accompanying the study.

 Previous efforts to transform brain signals into speech have been less intelligible and required much more computing power, the commentary said.